jckantor/cbe30338-book/_sources/Readme.md

 * CBE 32338-01 Friday, 11:35 am - 12:25 pm, Fitzpatrick A68
 * CBE 32338-02 Friday, 12:50 am - 1:40 pm, Fitzpatrick A68

-**Prerequisites:** This course assumes knowledge of modeling and analysis with differential equations, and procedural programming in Python.
+**Prerequisites:** This course assumes knowledge of modeling and analysis with differential equations, procedural programming in Python, mass and energy balances.
 Students taking this course will normally have completed

 * CBE 20258 Numerical and Statistical Analysis
 * MATH 20580 Linear Algebra and Differential Equations (or ACMS equivalent)
 * MATH 30650 Differential Equations (or ACMS equivalent)

-The models encountered in this include basic models for heat and mass transfer encountered in the usual coursework in Chemical Engineering.
-Students without these prerequisites should consult the instructor before enrolling.
-Students with background in Matlab, but no Python, should prepare for the course with with some self-study of Python.

-**Required Materials:**
+**Required Materials:** The following materials should be acquired at the start of the course.
-1. [Temperature Control Lab kit](http://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl) is an Arduino based device that will be used in this course as a "hands-on" laboratory for learning process control.
-You will need to purchase the device for your use.
-The device is available from [Amazon](https://www.amazon.com/TCLab-Temperature-Control-Lab/dp/B07GMFWMRY) for $35 USD with free shipping for Prime members, or from [Apmonitor.com](https://apmonitor.com/pdc/index.php/Main/PurchaseLabKit) with payment by credit card.
+1. [Temperature Control Lab kit](http://apmonitor.com/pdc/index.php/Main/ArduinoTemperatureControl) is an Arduino based device used in this course as a "hands-on" laboratory for learning the principles and implementation of process control.
+It is available by on-line order from [Amazon](https://www.amazon.com/TCLab-Temperature-Control-Lab/dp/B07GMFWMRY) or [Apmonitor.com](https://apmonitor.com/pdc/index.php/Main/PurchaseLabKit) for $35 USD.
-2. A laptop/desktop computer with USB port.
+2. A laptop/desktop computer with USB-A port, or a USB-C port and a USB-C to USB-A converter.
-3. An up-to-date installation of the [Anaconda](https://www.anaconda.com/products/individual) toolkit for Python programming.
+3. An up-to-date installation of the [Anaconda Individual Edition](https://www.anaconda.com/products/individual)  for Python programming.
 Follow the instructions [here](https://appdividend.com/2020/05/12/how-to-update-anaconda-upgrade-anaconda-navigator/) to update an older installation.

 ## Instructor Information